CERT-Polska/mquery/docs/redis.md

 Please note that all this is 100% internal, and shouldn't be relied on.
 Data format in redis can and does change between mquery releases.

+Right now mquery is in the process of migrating internal storage to Postgres.

 ### Why redis?

 Because very early daemon was a trivial piece of code, and Redis as a job